e-labInnovations/CakeMail/v2/README.md

 ### Step 2: Configure the Script

-In `Code.gs`, replace the following with your own values:
+Replace the following in the script:

 ```js
 const ss = SpreadsheetApp.openById("<spreadsheetId>");